 Easy Spaghetti Carbonara

 It may not be traditional carbonara but it’s still a delicious meal that is cheap and easy to make.
 You can serve it on the side with a flavorful chicken recipe, or you can eat it as a meal on it’s own.
 In our house this meal is considered comfort food for cold days when you just want to be cozy and eat something while watching your favorite TV show.

 While professional chefs will look at this and most likely be insulted by the use of bacon instead of pork jowl or pancetta this isn’t for them.
 They can afford to feed their family those cuts of meat.
 For us everyday folks that are working with a tight budget, bacon works just fine.

-Have you used bacon as a sub in your carbonara?
+Have you used bacon as a sub in your own easy spaghetti carbonara?
 Let me know in the comments below.
 Follow me on Pinterest for more like this and pin this to your favorite dinner recipe boards.